 AMAZONITE

-Amazonite is very colorful and often occurs in beautiful crystal clusters.
+AMAZONITE is very colorful and often occurs in beautiful crystal clusters.
 That makes it extremely popular with mineral specimen collectors.

 Some of the most popular amazonite specimens are from Teller County, Colorado, where amazonite crystals are often accompanied by large prismatic crystals of smoky quartz.
-Large artistic specimens often sell for thousands of dollars, but you can purchase small attractive specimens more affordably.
-Amazonite often occurs with other minerals such as albite feldspar, cleavelandite, quartz, and schorl tourmaline.
+Large artistic specimens often sell for thousands of dollars, but you can purchase small attractive specimens more affordably. iT often occurs with other minerals such as albite feldspar, cleavelandite, quartz, and schorl tourmaline.

 Amazonite